apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

 Or `example/session/src/main/java/org/apache/iotdb/SessionPoolExample.java`

-For examples of aligned timeseries and device template, you can refer to `example/session/src/main/java/org/apache/iotdb/AlignedTimeseriesSessionExample.java`
+For examples of aligned timeseries and measurement template, you can refer to `example/session/src/main/java/org/apache/iotdb/AlignedTimeseriesSessionExample.java`